U.S. hits Iran with fresh sanctions as Trump term nears end

 The Treasury said it was also designating MIDHCO’s Germany-based subsidiary GMI Projects Hamburg GmbH, its China-based World Mining Industry Co Ltd and U.K.-based GMI Projects Ltd for being owned or controlled by MIDHCO.

+Trump’s term ends on Jan.
+20, when Democrat President-elect Joe Biden is to be sworn in to succeed him.

-Reporting by Arshad Mohammed, Daphne Psaledakis and Doina Chiacu; writiing by Arshad Mohammed; editing by Doina Chiacu and Jonathan Oatis
+Reporting by Arshad Mohammed, Daphne Psaledakis and Doina Chiacu; additional reporting by Zhang Min and Tom Daly; writing by Arshad Mohammed; editing by Doina Chiacu and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.